Christian Rowan

-Christian Andrew Carr Rowan (born 5 October 1972) is an Australian politician and specialist physician.
+Dr Christian Andrew Carr Rowan (born 5 October 1972) is an Australian politician and specialist physician.
 He has been the Liberal National Party State Member for Moggill in the Queensland Legislative Assembly since 2015.

 Professional career

 Rowan is a specialist physician in addiction medicine and medical administration.

 Rowan served as President of the Rural Doctors Association of Queensland (RDAQ) from 2006 to 2007, and served as President of the Australian Medical Association of Queensland (AMAQ) from 2013 to 2014.
 Rowan was awarded an Australian College of Rural and Remote Medicine Distinguished Service Award in 2010.

 Rowan was previously the Deputy Chief Medical Officer for Uniting Care Health and Director of Medical Services at St Andrew's War Memorial Hospital.
 He has also worked as a Director of Medical Services and Medical Superintendent in rural and regional Queensland, predominantly in South-West Queensland but also on the Darling Downs.

 Rowan has also advocated about the growing public health problems of over-the-counter codeine misuse and the emergence of new synthetic drugs.

+Rowan has been a Medical Officer in the 2nd Health Battalion (Australia) of the Australian Army located at the Enoggera Barracks in Brisbane.